 "Little Celenza"

-The view of the approach to Celenza Valfortore
+The view of the Gambacorta Castle from the Piazza Malice, Celenza Valfortore

 Perched high on a hilltop, in the Sub Apennine Mountains of Daunia , is a small village that residents affectionately call "Little Celenza."
 Celenza Valfortore, which overlooks the valley of the Fortore River at the Lago di Occhito , rises 480 meters above sea level and is surrounded by abundant fields of rich, verdant farmland.
 It is located 60 kilometers from Foggia, 35 kilometers from Campobasso, and approximately 102 kilometers from Benevento.